psalami/tree-service/README.md

     - low memory footprint
 - Nested Sets
     - more complex to implement
-    - faster subtree retrieval but slower subtree modification
+    - very fast subtree retrieval but slower subtree modification
     - lower memory footprint
+    - can be implemented with any SQL database
 - Materialized Path (Closure Table)
     - relatively straightforward to implement
     - very fast subtree retrieval (as fast as nested sets)
     - fast subtree modification
     - very fast insertions
     - higher memory footprint
+    - can be implemented with any SQL database
-- Database-specific approaches (i.e. Postgres ltree, Neo4J, etc)
+- Database-specific approaches (i.e. Postgres ltree, Neo4J, recursive CTEs, etc)
     - locks into a specific database vendor
+    - may require additional infrastructure / maintenance
     - ltree performance comparable to custom materialized path implementation

 The materialized path approach was selected using a custom implementation of closure tables because it offers the fastest retrieval and modification times compared to the other approaches, while remaining completely database-agnostic.
+The trade-off is a higher disk space requirement for the database compared to other approaches.

-This service is optimized to remain performant even with larger data volumes and therefore does not store retrieved nodes in memory; instead, data is streamed directly from the database to the HTTP client.
+This service is optimized to remain performant even with larger data volumes and therefore does not store retrieved nodes in the application server's working memory; instead, data is streamed directly from the database to the HTTP client.
 Therefore, we cannot use any built-in persistence framework such as JPA / Hibernate.
 By passing the retrieved subtree data directly from the database to the client, we are not limited by the amount of memory available on the server node; instead the size of the dataset is limited by the amount of disk space available to the db, which could be scaled vertically or horizontally.

 ## Installation
 This service requires Docker and docker-compose to be installed on your system.